Barlinek: History

 A gord settlement existed in present-day Barlinek in the Middle Ages.
 The area formed part of Poland after the creation of the Polish state in the 10th century.
 It was part of the province of Greater Poland, before being annexed by the Margraviate of Brandenburg in the late 13th century.
 The settlement of Nova Berlyn was first mentioned in a 1278 deed, when it was founded by the Ascanian margraves of Brandenburg.
 It was meant as a stronghold in the newly acquired Neumark region, bordering on the Pomeranian estates around nearby Pełczyce, which the margraves nevertheless conquered soon afterwards.

 In the 14th century, the town gained its first fortified walls (still partly visible).
 In 1373 the town became part of the Lands of the Bohemian (Czech) Crown, ruled by the Luxembourg dynasty.
 In 1402, the Luxembourgs reached an agreement with Poland in Kraków.
 Poland was to buy and re-incorporate the region, but eventually the Luxembourgs sold it to the Teutonic Order.
 In 1454 the Teutonic Knights sold the town to the Margraviate of Brandenburg in order to raise funds for war with Poland.
 From 1701 it belonged to the Kingdom of Prussia and between 1871 and 1945 it was part of Germany, within which it was called Berlinchen.
 From the 18th century onwards the town prospered as a centre of brewing and cloth manufacturing.

 After the defeat of Nazi Germany in World War II, the town was transferred to the Republic of Poland and renamed Barlinek.
 The remaining German population was expelled in accordance with the Potsdam Agreement and the town was repopulated by Poles, many of whom were also expelled from former Eastern Poland annexed by the Soviet Union.

 Between 1975 and 1998, the town belonged to Gorzów Wielkopolski Voivodeship.

 Cuisine

 The officially protected traditional foods of Barlinek and its surroundings (as designated by the Ministry of Agriculture and Rural Development of Poland) are the Barlinek Forest Honeys (Miody Puszczy Barlineckiej).
-They include various types of honey, with acacia, maple, phacelia, rapeseed, etc.
+Named after their distinct floral and plant sources, the various varieties of honey include acacia, maple, phacelia, rapeseed, etc.